How Living Intentionally Can Improve Your Effectiveness

 Living agentically is equally important for establishing your desired leadership brand.

 “Your leadership brand is what people say about you when you are not in the room,” explains Katherine Pappa, another of our senior faculty.
 “What do you want that to be?
 What do you need to do to create it?”

 The right relationships and ties are known to be an asset in getting access to information, earning promotions, and gaining opportunities.
 Effective leaders rely on key networks and trusted partners to get results.

 Yet, many women resist the process of networking.
 Here’s how women can build an effective network.

-“Ultimately, it’s is about developing leadership capability in service of a chosen goal, rather than one that just happens to be there — and in ways that will have the most impact,” says Pappa.
+“Ultimately, it’s about developing leadership capability in service of a chosen goal, rather than one that just happens to be there — and in ways that will have the most impact,” says Pappa.

 “There is great power in the choosing, in leading with more intentionality,” adds Santana.

 The Women’s Leadership Experience (WLE) is an opportunity for experienced managers to choose how to take the next step as a leader — in ways that get the results for them and for their organizations.
 It begins and ends with short, face-to-face sessions with peers and specialized facilitators and coaches.
 In between, women work on challenges and goals, engage with coaches, and refine their personal leadership strategy.